labzero/guides/languages/javascript/react-testing.md

 ## Overview

 We're old hands at React testing, having lived through the eras of Jasmine, Mocha, Chai, Sinon, Enzyme, et cetera.
-But testing has evolved mostly thanks to Jest and React Testing Library covering all of these cases of these older, smaller tools, and so have we!
+Over time testing practices have evolved significantly, primarily with the emergence of Jest and React Testing Library, which now encompass the capabilities of these older, smaller tools.
+We too have evolved and embrace RTL and Jest as our standard test setup.

 ## Unit and integration testing: Jest